MohammadrezaFarahmand/Shopping-store/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view itin h browser.
-The page will reload if you mak
+The page will reload if you ma
 You will also see any lint erro
 Launches the test runne
 See the section about [running tests](htts://facogihu.ir-rt-appdo/unig-ttfo oe inforatio